Nickname: Hirnyky (The Pitmen)

 • On 11 October 1996 Rinat Akhmetov was appointed club president and under his command they began to establish themselves as worthy challengers to FC Dynamo Kyiv.

 • Along with domestic honours, Akhmetov has worked to establish Shakhtar on the European stage and in 2008/09 Mircea Lucescu led the club to victory in the last edition of the UEFA Cup.
-The 2012 title, meanwhile, was their seventh in total, and their sixth since the Romanian coach took over in 2004.
+The 2013 title, meanwhile, was their eighth in total, and their seventh since the Romanian coach took over in 2004.

 • In 2011, Shakhtar broke new ground by reaching the UEFA Champions League quarter-finals, where they lost to eventual winners FC Barcelona.
-Winners of the domestic double, they repeated the feat in 2011/12.
+Winners of the domestic double, they repeated the feat in 2011/12 and 2012/13.

 Most appearances: Mykhaylo Sokolovskiy (485)